Yelverton, Norfolk

 Yelverton is a village and civil parish in the English county of Norfolk, situated some 5 mi south east of Norwich and closely associated with Alpington.

 The villages name probably means 'Geldfrith's farm/settlement'.

 The civil parish has an area of 2.21 km2 and had a population of 186 in 62 households in the 2001 census, the population falling to 173 at the 2011 Census.
 For the purposes of local government, the parish falls within the district of South Norfolk.
+A single parish council serves the two parishes of Alpington and Yelverton.